Layne is an active freelance writer. She enjoys staying up to date on trends, media, and emerging topics.

 If you’ve ever had money stolen or lost money, you know that there is really no way to trace it.
 Imagine traveling without the need to secure your money to your body or place it somewhere where you won’t loose it or be at risk of it disappearing.
 There are some very intriguing futuristic proposals for digital currency include biometric IDs.
 These might include finger prints, eye scans, and such, which might improve overall security.

 The Cons: Why Is Going Cashless Bad?

-There are many reasons why going cashless might be considered bad for a majority as detailed below.
+There are many reasons why going cashless might be considered bad or a disadvantage for a majority as detailed below.

 1. The Tech Unsavvy Suffer

 Some people are not tech savvy due to lack of exposure and resources, so it would be difficult for people who live in rural communities or those that have specifically decided to move away from tech to adopt new guidelines.
 It’s also hard for older generations to convert to digital modes of payments.

 Some places do not accept cards simply put.
 Small retailers and business may not be able to invest in the digital infrastructure necessary to fulfill the needs of a cashless economy.

 3. Bad for Cash-Dependent Jobs